nzoltan0326/streamlit-sql-survey-app/README.md

-# streamlit-sql-survey-app
-Streamlit-based survey application that collects questionnaire data and stores it in a SQL database.
-Focuses on clean data collection, validation, and a simple analytics-ready structure.
-Built as a portfolio project demonstrating Python, Streamlit, and SQL integration.

 # 🧾 Personal Data Collector

 A simple but production-style Streamlit questionnaire app that collects personal information and stores it in a structured SQL database.